ycheng517/ar4_ros_driver/ar_hardware_interface/README.md

 # ar_hardware_interface

-This module contains the hardware interface for the AR3.
+This module contains the hardware interface for the AR4 robot.

 ## Position Controller